-Drosselmeyer produces a large bag of Christmas gifts for all the children.
-He then presides over a puppet show which foreshadows the events of the Christtmas story ballet itself.
-All are very happy, except for Masha, who has yet to be presented a gift.
-Uncle Drosselmeyer then produces the life-size dolls, Kissy Doll, Harlequinn and the Moorish Dolls as presents for all to enjoy in wonderment.
-When the dances are finished, Masha approaches Uncle Drosselmeyer asking for her Christmas gift.
-He gives her a beautiful toy Nutcracker, in the traditional shape of a soldier.
+Uncle Drosselmeyer presides over a puppet show which foreshadows the events of the Nutcracker ballet and then produces a large bag of Christmas gifts for all the children.
+All are very happy, except Masha, who has yet to be presented a gift.
+Uncle Drosselmeyer uses a super-sized Matrushka Doll to unveil his life-sized Kissy, Harlequin and Moorish Dolls as presents for all to enjoy in wonderment.
+The festivities continue with the adults dancing the stately Russian Court dances, which the youngsters mimic.
+When the dances are finished, Masha approaches Uncle Drosselmeyer asking for her Christmas gift and he gives her a beautiful toy Nutcracker, in the traditional shape of a soldier.
 Masha is overjoyed, but her brother Fritz is jealous, and breaks the Nutcracker.
-The guests enjoy Christmas dancing until the party ends and Masha goes to bed.
+The party soon ends, guests make their way sleepily home and Masha falls asleep.

-While everyone is sleeping, Uncle Drosselmeyer repairs the Nutcracker.
-When the clock strikes midnight, Masha hears the sound of mice in her bedroom.
+While the family is sleeping, Uncle Drosselmeyer repairs the Nutcracker Doll.
+As the clock strikes midnight, Masha hears the sound of mice scurrying in her bedroom.
 She wakes up and tries to run away, but the mice stop her.
 Perhaps Masha is still in a dream?
-The Christmas tree suddenly begins to grow to enormous size, filling the room and the Nutcracker comes to life.
-He rises to defend Masha and the Mouse King leads his mice into battle.
+The Christmas tree suddenly begins to grow to enormous size, filling the room and the Nutcracker Doll comes to life.
+He rises to defend Masha against the Mouse King who leads his mice into battle.
 Here Tchaikovsky continues the miniature effect of the Overture, setting the battle music again predominantly in the orchestra’s upper registers.

-A conflict ensues, and when Masha helps the Nutcracker by holding the Mouse King by the tail or throwing her shoe at him, the Nutcracker seizes his opportunity and defeats him.
+A conflict ensues, and when Masha helps the Nutcracker Doll by throwing her shoe at the Mouse King, the Nutcracker seizes his opportunity and defeats him.
 The mice retreat, taking their wounded leader with them.
-The Nutcracker is then transformed into a prince.
-Masha and her magic Nutcracker Prince travel to the Snow Forrest where traditional Russian figures, Ded Moroz, Father Christmas, and Snegurochka, the Snow Maiden, welcome Masha and her Nutcracker Prince into their world of peace and harmony.
+The Nutcracker is then transformed into a handsome Nutcracker Prince!
+Masha and her Nutcracker Prince travel to the Snow Forrest where traditional Russian folk figures, Ded Moroz (Father Christmas) and Snegurochka (Snow Maiden) welcome Masha and her Nutcracker Prince and escort them to the Land of Peace and Harmony.
 The score conveys the wondrous effect of the journey by introducing a wordless children’s chorus.

-Moscow Ballet's Great Russian Nutcracker Synopsis Act II - A Christmas Celebration in the "Land of Peace and Harmony"
+Moscow Ballet's Great Russian Nutcracker Act II - "Land of Peace and Harmony"